 Certificate of Arrival - your grant can only be paid when this form has been returned to the International Affairs Office, so please don't delay in getting it signed and stamped when you arrive at your host university.
-Please go to the News and Updates page for a link to this and more information.
+Please go to the Latest News page for a link to this and more information.

 Individual Acknowledgement of the Student Mobility Grant form: you must sign one of these forms in respect of each grant instalment you receive, and return the form to the International Affairs Office, NUI Galway to confirm receipt of your grant.
-Please go to the News and Updates page for a link to this document..
+Please go to the Latest News page for a link to this document..

 - Certificate of Confirmation of Attendance, which should be completed, signed and stamped by your host university at the end of your study period abroad.
 This certificate must be returned to the International Affairs Office, NUI Galway, as proof that you have attended the host university for the duration of your approved study period.
-A copy is provided in your information booklet, and you can also download it from our News and Updates page.
+A copy is provided in your information booklet, and you can also download it from our Latest News page.